Landlord Health and Safety Obligations

 Landlord Health and Safety Obligations.
 Are you Compliant?

-As an independant Landlord, you are a PCBU (Person Conducting a Business or Undertaking).
-This means you have a duty of care, as far as is reasonably practicable, to ensure the health and safety of everyone involved with or affected by work on your property.
-We offer a Landlord Health and Safety Process designed to assist property owners to become compliant to the Health and Safety at Work Act 2015 .
-Make sure you meet your Duty of Care.
+As an independent Landlord, you are a PCBU (Person Conducting a Business or Undertaking).
+This means you have a duty of care, as far as is reasonably practicable, to ensure the health and safety of everyone involved with or affected by work undertaken on your property.
+We offer a Landlord Health and Safety Process that is designed to assist property owners in becoming compliant with the Health and Safety at Work Act 2015 .
+Make sure you are meeting your Duty of Care.

 Only $6.50 +GST per month